ajnirp/ajnirp.github.io/_posts/2015-12-7-Y-Combinator-Derivation.md

     F = G F

-A few things to note about this derivation.
+A few things to note about this.

-1. There was nothing special about the factorial function in our derivation.
+1. There was nothing special about the factorial function.
 We could just as well have written the above derivation for any other recursive function.
-2. The arity of `F` wasn't relevant in our derivation either. `F` could have taken 17 arguments and it wouldn't have made a difference to the logic above.
+2. The arity of `F` wasn't relevant in our derivation either. `F` could have taken, say, 17 arguments and it wouldn't have made a difference to the logic above.

 Now, back to our end result: